The Kawa release normally comes as a gzip-compressed tar file named

 choose whichever is most convenient for you.

-One method uses the traditional GNU configure
+One method uses the traditional GNU configure script,

-.
+followed by running make.
 This works well on Unix-like

 systems, such as GNU/Linux.